Sudipta-Sen/Kafka/ClusterArchitecture/README.md

         ![plot](Pictures/9.jpeg)

         Here R1, R2 are the racks where the brokers are present and P0 to P9 are the 10 partitions and each partitions is replicated 3 times as we define the replication factor as 3.
+In this example, all brokers in the Kafka cluster act as both leader and follower nodes.
+Each broker handles the leader partition for some topics while serving as a follower for others.

+## Producer Flow

+- The producer starts by connecting to any broker in the Kafka cluster.

+- The producer sends a metadata request to the broker.
+This request asks for information about the topic and its partitions (leader partitions).

+- All Kafka brokers can respond to the metadata request.
+The response contains the metadata of the topic, specifically a list of leader partitions and their corresponding broker addresses.

+- The producer selects the partition leader (from the metadata) where the message needs to be sent.

+- The producer sends the message directly to the leader broker of the chosen partition.

+- The leader broker receives the message, stores it in the appropriate partition, and sends back an acknowledgment to the producer.

+## Consumer Flow

+- The consumer connects to any broker in the Kafka cluster to request data.

+- Similar to the producer, the consumer requests metadata, which includes information about the leader for each partition.

+- The consumer queries the metadata to identify which broker is the leader for the partition they wish to read from.

+- The consumer connects directly to the leader broker of the partition.

+- The leader broker responds with the message stored in its partition (starting from the consumer's last read offset).

+- The consumer consumes the data from the leader broker and can continue to read from it in the future.

 ## Fault Tolerance in Kafka:
 Fault tolerance is crucial for Kafka, and it is achieved through replication and careful placement of replicas across brokers and racks.